 What can a microbial gravesite on a moon teach us?
-Why are a group of scientists risking their life to safeguard a seed bank?
+Why is a group of scientists risking their lives to safeguard a seed bank?
 How does a virus detective story show us why we need to be vigilant about the next disease outbreak?